|Nutritional Guidelines (per serving)|

-This egg-free recipe for Polish vanilla cookies or ciasteczka waniliowe (chahss-TETCH-kah vah-neel-YAW-veh) is made with ground almonds and vanilla bean, which gives them a rich vanilla flavor.
+This egg-free recipe for Polish vanilla cookies, or ciasteczka waniliowe (chahss-TETCH-kah vah-neel-YAW-veh), is made with ground almonds and vanilla bean, which gives them a rich nutty flavor.

 - 7 ounces butter (softened)

 - 1/2 cup sugar

 - 1 vanilla bean (scraped of its seeds)

 - 1/2 teaspoon baking powder

 Gather the ingredients and preheat oven to 350 F.